 - Jude Brooks, Aviva UK Head of Corporate Responsibility

 - Euan Imrie, Chief Operating Officer, Charities Trust

 The Aviva Foundation Board review new funding proposals throughout the year.
 Some of the projects funded so far include:

-- First Responders and First Workers Programme: Working with the 87% Foundation, this project provides access to free mental health support for the nation's “First Responders and First Workers”.
-This includes NHS staff, urgent care teams, final year students and those in early career roles.
+- First Responders and First Workers Programme: Working with the 87% Foundation, this project provides access to free tailored mental health support for first responders.
+This includes NHS staff and urgent care teams.
 The app and mental fitness platform help individuals measure, understand and improve their mental wellbeing.
 It also helps build their resilience by providing programmes and personalised reports using insights from data science.
 We’ve recently doubled our commitment to this project given its vital role in supporting frontline staff during the coronavirus pandemic.

 - British Red Cross: As part of Aviva’s response to coronavirus, the Aviva Foundation has contributed to Aviva’s donation to the British Red Cross to set up a hardship fund providing financial support to people struggling as a result of Covid19.
 In 2020, more than 6,000 people have been supported and £1.4m distributed.

 - World Benchmarking Alliance (WBA): The WBA is benchmarking the 2,000 most influential companies globally, on their performance against the UN Sustainable Development Goals (SDGs).
 The benchmarks measure company performance and progress across seven transformations, from energy and climate to financial and social.
 The information provides information to customers, investors, policy makers and civil society to engage with business impacts and enhance the delivery of the SDGs.
 By working collaboratively with its 130 strong alliance, WBA’s ambition is to drive private sector action to get the world to where it needs to be.
 Find out more here: www.worldbenchmarkingalliance.org